arielm/Unicode/README.md

 The goal is to provide support for internationalization in interactive applications and games created with [Cinder](http://libcinder.org).
 Currently, there is no appropriate cross-platform solution due the lack of public C++ API for text-rendering on Android.

-Take in count, however, that only a subset of the features available in OS solutions like *CoreText* (or even in modern browsers) are going to be implemented.
+Take in count, however, that not all the features available in OS solutions like *CoreText* (or even in modern browsers) are going to be implemented.

 **Progress**